annakulovuori/annakulovuori/README.md

 # _Hi_ 👋

-- 🔭 I’m currently working on recipe-book app
+- 🔭 I’m currently working on recipe-book app and freshening up on node.js with API
 - 🌱 I’m currently learning Spring Boot and JWT
 - 📫 How to reach me: annakulovuori@gmail.com